Paul Redfern: Flight and disappearance

 In 1936, aviator Art Williams claimed he found traces of the Redfern crash in British Guiana.
 In the same month, newspaper articles appeared that Redfern was living in a little Amerindian village not listed on any map in the Tumuk Humak Mountains of British Guiana.
 He was married and had a son, however the Amerindians did not want to part with him.
 Redfern's father published a joyful reply in the papers, and credited Art Williams as the discoverer of his son.
 Williams who did not originate the story, discovered that Alfred Harred, a freelance reporter in Suriname, was the origin, and took him to court in Paramaribo where Harred admitted that the story was false and that he had been paid to spread the falsehood.

 In 1937, the 13th expedition was organized to find out his fate.
 Now missing for ten years, he could be legally declared dead.
 In February 1938 Frederick John Fox died while trying to find Redfern.
 In April 1938 Theodore J. Waldeck believed he found the wreckage of Redfern's plane.

 His father died in 1941, still hoping that his son would be found alive.
 His widow, Gertrude Hillabrand, died in 1981 and was buried in Detroit, Michigan.

 In 1988 Robert Carlin believed that Redfern had flown over Ciudad Bolivar, Venezuela, only to be killed in a crash in the jungle and that a report that aviator Jimmy Angel had seen wreckage of Redfern's plane was not bragging, but correct.
 Carlin believed the area to be approximately 40 miles NNW of Angel Falls.

+On the 25th of August each year, the Paul Rinaldo Redfern Aviation Society meets in Columbia, South Carolina.
+At 12.46p.m, the same time that Redfern took off on his last flight, the Society raises a toast in his honour.